 The University Police Department ensures that students, faculty and staff have a safe and secure environment in which they can live, learn, and work.
 The Department provides a full range of police services, including investigating all crimes committed in and around its jurisdiction, making arrests, providing crime prevention/community programs, enforcing parking regulations and traffic laws, and maintaining crowd control for campus special events.
-Contact Information: 2010 Fayetteville Street, (919) 530-6106, <a href="maintaining-necuedu/necued
+Contact Information: 2010 Fayetteville Street, (919) 530-6106, nccu.edu/administration/university-police.